 - Appox 3 hours later, I will have organic apple slices (shared with my toddler 😉 )

 A note about the first week on the Hcg Diet: This is such an important transitional stage, I feel it is necessary to explain what to expect along with a few tips to make it easier.
 I think of the Hcg Diet as a cleanse.
 With this in mind, during the first week (up to 2 weeks for some people) your body is transitioning from a state where it is used to excessive food, toxins, preservatives and other chemicals.
 Sometimes your body will go through withdrawals, as symptoms of headaches or unecessary hunger (feel hungry right after eating?
 Feeling hunger too frequently?)
-Taking an example from the FMD book: if someone wakes you every morning at 3 am for a roast beef sandwich and ice cream… well it won’t be long before your body is waking you at 3 am expecting a sandwich and ice cream.
+Taking an example from Haley Powell’s book: if someone wakes you every morning at 3 am for a roast beef sandwich and ice cream… well it won’t be long before your body is waking you at 3 am expecting that sandwich and ice cream.
 Your body is conditioned based on old habits and sometimes it can be challenging to transition to new, healthy habits.
 This is perfectly normal, and I want to share a few tricks that have worked for myself and others, to get through this stage as easily as possible.

 - Drink plenty of water.
 Keep a bottle of water with you at all times, and get in the habit- the faster those toxins are flushed, the better.
 Also, the more water you drink, the more efficient your body can lose weight.
 Dehydration can also trigger feelings of hunger.

 - Avoid strenuous exercise during this period.
 This can increase hunger.
+I do add yoga and walking to my phase 2, but I take it really easy during the first week.

 When and How to have a Stray-Day (aka “Cheat Day”)